 Not great for: anyone who has ever said the word “bling” when it wasn’t ironic or part of a joke.

-This sweet little ring is ideal for the girl who loves all the beautiful things that life has to offer.
-Far from being ostentatious or showy, the single diamond in an 18k yellow gold setting is just large enough to be noticeable, and small enough to be modest.
+This sweet little ring is ideal for the girl who loves all the beautiful things life has to offer.
+Far from being ostentatious or showy, the single diamond in an 18k yellow gold setting is just large enough to be noticeable and small enough to be modest.